manang/internet-drafts/draft-auge-dmm-hicn-mobility.md

 |<--------|----------|----------|----------|          |   X         |
 |         |          |          |          |          |   X         |
 ~~~~
-{: #fig-disconnected title="Anchoress mobility in network disconnected from core"}
+{: #fig-disconnected title="Anchorless mobility in network disconnected from core"}

 We see that both the data and the signalization remain local to the zone where
 the mobility occurs, and that communications during mobility are not affected by